 - Considerable experience in applying knowledge of the deaf, hard of hearing, deafblind, and late-deafened community, including their communication needs and solutions.

 - Considerable experience in disability policy and advocacy.

 - Experience and excellence in public speaking, writing correspondences and articles for publication, and networking – developing and maintaining professional relationships with representatives of agencies and organizations

 - Demonstrated ability to work independently, consistently be anticipatory and proactive, take the initiative, and be responsive in an appropriate and timely manner

 - Demonstrated ability to collaborate with a wide variety of individuals and entities, consistently applying effective communication strategies, tact, and building trust.

 - Minimum 3 years of experience in providing fiscal oversight.

 - Minimum 3 to 5 years of experience in successfully raising funds, including writing grants, having raised at least $250,000.

 - Ability to communicate effectively in American Sign Language.

 Annual salary: $100,000 – $112,000 commensurate with experience and qualifications.
-Benefits include health insurance stipend, up to 3% matching commitment to retirement fund, and office supply stipend.
+Benefits include a health insurance stipend, up to 3% matching commitment to a retirement fund and an office supply stipend.